nathang15/go-fs/README.md

   - [x] Sync for file operations.

 ## Testing
-Deployed on 3 AWS EC2 instances and achieved 35ms for write/update and 10ms for read for 100 Mb file size.
+Deployed on 3 AWS EC2 instances and 10 nodes.
+Achieved **35ms for write/update** and **10ms for read** for 100 Mb file size.
 Also working when not using AWS, just need to change up the config and main file.

+## Install and Run
+1. Set up 3 AWS EC2 Instance.
+I used Ubuntu t2.micro for all 3.
+2. Set up key pairs and ssh into all 3 instances accordingly.
+3. Edit the GatewayNodes value within the config.json file.
+Put in the value of the PRIVATE ip address of the instances you want to be the initial master/leader.
+4. Perform `git clone` this repo on all 3 instances.
+5. `sudo apt-get update` and `sudo apt install golang-go`
+6. `cd go-fs/cmd` and `go build ./`
+7. `go run main.go -i` to initialize the file system.
+Perform this command on the instance that has the private address you set up within GatewayNodes
+8. `go run main.go` on any 1 of the other 2 instances to Join the file system.
+9. `go run main.go -g` on the remaining 1 to act as the local/guest machine.
+10. The following commmands are available:
+    ```
+    ls
+    lshere
+    get <remote file> <local file>
+    put <local file> <remote file>
+    remove <remote file>
+    locate <remote file>
+    report
+    exit
+    ```
+11. Lastly, remember to STOP/TERMINATE the EC2 instances when you are done to avoid charges.